 But is there scientific substance behind the claims that green tea is good for your waistline or your overall health?

-We reviewed multiple researchers and articles on the internet examining the properties of green tea for weight loss and here is the conclusion.
+We reviewed multiple researchers and articles examining the properties of green tea for weight loss and here is the conclusion.

 Will Green Tea Help You Lose Weight?